Expensify/Bedrock/plugins/Jobs.md

 * **WEEKLY** = FINISHED, + 7 DAYS

 These are useful if you generally want something to happen *approximately but no greater* than the indicated frequency.

+### Sequential Jobs
+Jobs with the same `sequentialKey` run one at a time, in creation order.
+New jobs with a key that's already active are set to `WAITING` state.
+When the active job completes (FinishJob/FailJob/DeleteJob), the oldest WAITING job is promoted to `QUEUED`.

+**Unsupported:** `repeat` and `parentJobID` with `sequentialKey` - these jobs don't get deleted on completion, so WAITING jobs would never be promoted.